EBM630 - Taxation for Entrepreneurs

-This subject will give the entrepreneur a greater awarness of some of the principles and concepts of the Income Tax Act and related statutes.
-Particular emphasis will be placed on self-employed income and the expenses and taxes payable by a small business owner.
-Some of the topics discussed will include, personal taxation, corporate taxation, and the Harmonized Sales Tax (HST).
+This subject will give the entrepreneur a greater awareness of some of the principles and concepts of the Income Tax Act and related statutes.
+Particular emphasis will be placed on self-employed income as well as the expenses and taxes payable by a small business owner.
+Some of the topics to be discussed will include personal taxation, corporate taxation, and the Harmonized Sales Tax (HST).

-Required credit course for BAS - Entrepreneurial and Small Business Management Specialization.
-Professional Option - Business Administration Program.
+Note: This is a required credit course for BAS - Entrepreneurial and Small Business Management Specialization and a Professional Option for the Business Administration Program.

 Upon successful completion of this subject the student will be able to:

-1. Explain key components of peresonal income tax including total, net and taxable income, deductions, and credits.
+- Explain key components of personal income tax including total, net and taxable income, deductions, and credits.

-4. Determine from a tax perspective whether a small business should incorporate.
+- Determine whether a small business should incorporate from a taxation perspective.